Why can't I collect metrics from containers, pods, or nodes using Metrics Server in Amazon EKS?

 • The ClusterRole/Role and ClusterRoleBinding/RoleBindings use the correct RBAC permissions for Metrics Server.

-If you access your cluster through a role defined in the aws-auth ConfigMap, confirm that you have set the username field and the mapping.
+If you access your cluster through a role defined in the aws-auth ConfigMap, then confirm that you set the username field and the mapping.

 1. To describe the aws-auth ConfigMap, run the following command: